eduglezexp/star-wars-project/README.md

 <img src="img/logo.png"/>

-Repository dedicate to realize the 1ºDAM project to develop an app called Star Wars Wiki, so that you can use to ask about Star Wars World.
+Repository dedicated to realize the 1ºDAM project to develop an app called Star Wars Wiki, so you can use it to ask about Star Wars World.

 ## Developers: